-The apparent successful contractor will be expected to enter into a contract which is substantially the same as the sample contract and its general terms and conditions attached as Exhibit C. In no event is a Consultant to submit its own standard contract terms and conditions in response to this solicitation.
-The Consultant may submit exceptions as allowed in the Certifications and Assurances form, Exhibit A to this solicitation.
+The apparent successful contractor will be expected to enter into a contract which is substantially the same as the sample contract and its general terms and conditions attached as Exhibit D. This sample contract is for information and review only and should not be returned with your proposal.
+In no event is a Proposer to submit its own standard contract terms and conditions in response to this solicitation.
+The Proposer may submit exceptions as allowed in the Certifications and Assurances form, Exhibit A to this solicitation.
 All exceptions to the contract terms and conditions must be submitted as an attachment to Exhibit A, Certifications and Assurances form.
 COMMERCE will review requested exceptions and accept or reject the same at its sole discretion.